robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Moreover, transparecy is good for security because security by obscority is a poor strategy.
 Few cases constitute an exception to this general rule, the most relevant is the Coca-Cola secret recipe.
 Which can be seen as a security issue in terms of "food safety" but in the real-world is more about marketing and industrial secrets than security because everyone can buy a Coca-Cola can and pay for an indipendent chemical analysis.
 With AI-driven products or services, this is not straightforward but near-impossible complicated, unless vendors adhere to some deegree of voluntary disclousure, thus transparency.

+Transparency is good for business, because it greatly reduce volatily increasing reliability.
+It drop down the entry-level barrier to this market.
+Who wish to start a business does not need to negotiate with trillions-capitalised companies a quality of service agreement.
+Transparency always grant them to rely on some specific features that are public for everyone, thus less prone to be jeopardised rather than updated in back-compatibility.

+For example, Ubuntu offers the long term support (LTS) for a decade or more, and a new LTS release every four years.
+Who those wish to do a business on Ubuntu knows that and as much Canonical strictly adhere to this policy as much the users trust on Ubuntu increases.
+In finantial terms, it meas that volatility is low: distruption on that policy are exceptions, might happens but probably fixed as fast as they can.

+- `Transparency --> Trust --> Business --> Value`

+It is not a news, it always been in such a way, since the baratto was the primitive form of the exchange: trust {makes, rules, wins} the market.
+So, the main question is:

+- How to earn the market trust in AI field?

+Like in any others fields, being transparent and reliable.
+Then accountability follows, not because enforced by law or by punishements, because of quality brings in value, high quality greatly lower the damages by unfortunate events, being keen to compensate a reasonable amount of damages when the market is prosperous and the trust is high, is a win-win strategy becuase the opposite put a risk everything.

 +

 ## Share alike